 2.3.1.1.
 Genetic Algorithm for Rule-set Prediction (GARP)

 GARP is a machine-learning algorithm that has shown excellent predictive capability in different fields such ecological modeling (Stockwell, 1999; Peterson et al., 2002a).
 The GARP algorithm was selected to predict flood inundation hazard in the study area.
-It is inspired by models of genetic evolution as a presence-only modeling tool that analyzes the relationship between flood inundation dataset and topo-hydrological variables through an iterative process and conditional rules for model building g (Zhu et al., 2007; Sánchez-Flores, 2007; Boeckmann and Joyner, 2014; Qin et al., 2015).
+It is inspired by models of genetic evolution as a presence-only modeling tool that analyzes the relationship between flood inundation dataset and topo-hydrological variables through an iterative process and conditional rules for model building (Zhu et al., 2007; Sánchez-Flores, 2007; Boeckmann and Joyner, 2014; Qin et al., 2015).
 The GARP algorithm (Boeckmann and Joyner, 2014) produces several flood inundation in urban areas through iteration process to improve the stability of model output.
-In the other word, multiple runs for producing the different outputs of model, and also utilize the best-subset method are an important to select the best output with optimum parameters.
+In the other words, multiple runs for producing the different outputs of model, and also utilize the best-subset method are an important to select the best output with optimum parameters.
 Set of models that find a harmony between omission (sensitivity) and commission (specificity) errors thresholds are defined by the user (Anderson et al., 2003; Boeckmann and Joyner, 2014).
 The GARP output is a collection of grids over the study area which these grids can be used in a GIS environment to find flood-prone areas (Boeckmann and Joyner, 2014).
 In this study, the GARP model was performed using DesktopGARP software.
 Based on optimum combinations of error components the 10 best-subset models were chosen out of the 100 repeats (Anderson et al., 2003; Sobek-Swant et al., 2012).
 In addition, the importance of conditioning factors (ICF) (precipitation, slope, curve number, distance to river, distance to channels, and depth of groundwater, land use, and elevation) in the urban flood hazard was analyzed using GARP model.
 A complete mathematical and technical description of GARP model can be found in Peterson et al. (2002b) and Fitzpatrick et al. (2007).

 2.3.1.2.
 Quick, unbiased, and efficient statistical tree (QUEST)